wp-plugins/s3bubble-amazon-s3-audio-streaming/readme.txt

 **Now Compatible With Media Elements JS.**

 * Step 1 - Link your Amazon S3 Account to S3Bubble
-* Step 2 - Create a S3Bubble Application with secure access
+* Step 2 - Create a S3Bubble Application with access
 * Step 3 - Add Audio, Video and Image files through S3Bubble Admin Tools
 * Step 4 - Embed the files in our responsive player on your website